-7.1 The Barrister is a data controller for the purposes of the Data Protection Act and is bound by the Act amongst other things, to take appropriate technical and organisational measures against unauthorised processing of personal data and against accidental loss or destruction of, or damage to, personal data.
-She is entitled to process (which includes obtaining, consulting, holding, using and disclosing) personal data of the Lay Client, the Authorised Person and others to enable her to provide the Services, to liaise with the Authorised Person in respect of the Lay Client's case or on the Lay Client's behalf, to maintain and update client records, to produce management data, to prevent crime, to publicise her activities as set out in clause 5.5 above, to comply with regulatory requirements and as permitted or required by law.
-The Lay Client and the Authorised Person each have a right of access and a right of correction in respect of their personal data which the Barrister holds about them, in accordance with data protection legislation.
+7.1 The Barrister is a data controller for the purposes of the General Data Protection Regulation (Regulation (EU) 2016/679) and Data Protection Act 2018 (DPA2018) and is bound by the Regulation and the DPA 2018 amongst other things, to implement appropriate technical and organisational measures to ensure an appropriate level of security of personal data including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage.
+The Barrister is entitled to process (which includes obtaining, consulting, holding, using and disclosing) personal data of the Lay Client, the Authorised Person and others: to enable him to provide the Services; to liaise with the Authorised Person in respect of the Lay Client's case or on the Lay Client's behalf; to pursue her legitimate interests, including maintaining and updating client records, producing management data, preventing crime, and publicising her activities as set out in clause 5.5 above, except where those interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data; and to comply with legal and regulatory requirements to which he is subject.